-Job Hazard Analysis Technique
+Job Hazard Analysis Technique You Can Follow

 Job Hazard Analysis

-JHA (Job hazard analysis) or JSA (Job safety analysis) is a step by step process adopted to determine the hazards involved in a particular job task and the safety measures necessary to eliminate the hazard or mitigate its effect if exposed to it.
+JHA (Job hazard analysis) or JSA (Job safety analysis) is a step-by-step process adopted to determine the hazards involved in a particular job task and the safety measures necessary to eliminate the hazard or mitigate its effect if exposed to it.

 According to OSHA, “Job hazard analysis is a technique that focuses on job tasks as a way to identify hazards before they occur.
-It focuses on the relationship between the worker, the task, the tool and the environment”.
+It focuses on the relationship between the worker, the task, the tool, and the environment”.

 The Job Hazard Analysis process helps in determining the hazards involved in every job task early, which will help prevent injury to the workers who will be involved in the task.

-The hazard identification will involve experiential assessment, educational expertise, standards and documents like MSDS, COSHH, Local and international regulations, etc.
+The hazard identification will involve experiential assessment, educational expertise, standards, and documents like MSDS, COSHH, Local and international regulations, etc.

 I will be showing you a JSA template and a practical JSA video that will help you understand the JHA process better.